 Our findings contribute to the gap in implementation research on what works, why and how in getting life-saving interventions to families at scale.
-IDEAS’ research in Gombe State addresses the urgent need for better measurement and learning.
 Findings are continuously shared within the countries that IDEAS works and with groups around the world to contribute to best-practice in the measurement of quality, life saving health care for mothers and newborns.

 Research areas in Nigeria are:

-At these workshops partners came together for collective sharing and review of the most recent results, and a reflection on the targets and the inter-dependency of grantees’ efforts.
-This was followed by consultation on the decisions needed to drive change.
-IDEAS provided technical support in the interpretation and use of data, including focussed actions that aimed to support improvement in the quality of routine data sources.
+Partners come together for collective sharing and review of progress in the previous six months, reflecting on targets and the inter-dependency of demand and supply side efforts.
+Following this reflection, the group makes decisions about what new actions are needed to drive further change.
+IDEAS provides technical support in the interpretation and use of data, including focussed actions that aim to support improvement in the quality of routine data sources.

 IDEAS carries out qualitative studies to assess what happens to donor-funded maternal and newborn health innovations that are scaled-up in the longer term and how the foundation and other donors can take steps to foster sustainability.
 One such innovation is the Village Health Worker scheme.
 This scheme introduces a new cadre of community-based health workers who provide information and support to families, to improve health care behaviours in the home and increase uptake of appropriate and timely health care services when required.